MIXED VEGETABLE PAKORA: VEG-FRIENDLY RECIPE

 Pour oil to about 1/2 inch in a large cast iron skillet.
 Heat oil until shimmering and just before it starts to smoke.
 You can also use a deep-fry thermometer; let oil rise to 350°F.

 When oil is ready, combine vegetables with batter and gently lower large tablespoonfuls of mixture into the hot oil, being careful not to splatter hot oil.

-Let cook a total of 5 to 6 minutes, turning once during the cooking process.
-If they start to brown too quickly, turn down heat a bit.
+Let cook for a total of 5 to 6 minutes, turning once during the cooking process.
+If they start to brown too quickly, turn down the heat a bit.
 Drain pakoras on paper towels and sprinkle with finishing salt.
-Serve immediately with lime wedges, cilantro, and a variety of Sukhi's Chutneys.
+Serve immediately with lime wedges, cilantro, and Sukhi’s Mango Chutney.